Healthcare in Serbia: Current system

+Culture

 Self care is mainly practiced when a patient is already ill versus as a preventive measure.
 Care is usually sought from healthcare professionals such as doctors or nurses where bribes are commonly expected, but some folk medications are used such as teas, vinegar, herbs, and vitamins.
 Changes in activity levels such as more rest or increased exercise are sometimes used as curative measures for illness, and perceived causes of illness may be improper diet or fate.
-Hjelm, Bard, Nyberg, and Apelqvist (2005) state that most former Yugoslavians feel health is not the absence of disease, but rather it is “wealth and the most important thing in life…to have enough strength” (p.
-51).
+Most former Yugoslavians feel health is not the absence of disease, but rather it is "wealth and the most important thing in life" and "to have enough strength".